nghin/vacsf.org.mm/src/_posts/bible-studies/Galatians/2015-05-19-Galatians-Chapter-02.md

 ---
-title: "Galatians Chapter 1"
+title: "Galatians Chapter 2"
-excerpt: "Paul starts out with an assertion of his apostleship.
-His greeting of grace and peace though typical of his writing, is a direct challenge or reminder to the Galatians that they need God's grace, not works, and they cannot have peace if they revert back to the law."
+excerpt: "His co-ordinate authority as apostle of the circumcision recognized by the apostles.
+Proved by his rebuking Peter for temporizing at Antioch: his reasoning as to the inconsistency of Judaizing with justification by faith."
 image:
-  feature: galatians-chapter-feature.jpg
   teaser: galatians-chapter-teaser.png
 tags: [galatians, bible-studies]
 featured: false